bingeboy/fbx-blender-glb-coverter/README.md

 - **Animations**: Included if present
 - **Compression**: Disabled for maximum compatibility

-## Troubleshooting

-### Common Issues

-**"Blender not found in PATH"**
-- Ensure Blender is installed and accessible via command line
-- Follow the Blender setup instructions above

-**"No FBX files found in folder"**
-- Check that your FBX files are directly inside the model folders
-- Ensure folder structure matches the expected format

-**"Failed to convert [model]"**
-- Check that the FBX file is not corrupted
-- Ensure all referenced textures are in the same folder
-- Try opening the FBX in Blender manually to verify it's valid

-**"Permission denied"**
-- Make sure the script has execute permissions: `chmod +x run_pipeline.sh`
-- Check that you have write permissions in the project directory

 ### Debugging

 For more detailed output, use the CLI verbose mode: